 The district designates the individual(s) identified below as the employee(s) responsible for coordinating the district's response to complaints and for complying with state and federal civil rights laws.
-The individual(s) also serve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment as the responsible employee(s) to handle complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or bullying).
+The individual(s) also servesserve as the compliance officer(s) specified in AR 5145.3 - Nondiscrimination/Harassment and AR 5145.7 Sexual Harassment as the responsible employee(s) to handle complaints regarding allegations of unlawful discrimination and sexual(such as discriminatory harassment, intimidation, or bullying).
 The individual(s) shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.

+'''

-(cf. 5145.3 - Nondiscrimination/Harassment) (cf. 5145.7 - Sexual Harassment)
+(cf. 5145.3 - Nondiscrimination/Harassment)

+(cf. 5145.7 - Sexual Harassment)

+'''